sat20-labs/blockstream-electrs/README.md

   - A map of blockhash to txids is kept in the database under the prefix `X`.
   - Block stats metadata (number of transactions, size and weight) is kept in the database under the prefix `M`.

-  With these new indexes, bitcoind is no longer queried to serve user requests and is only polled periodically for new blocks and for syncing the mempool.
+  With these new indexes, satsnet is no longer queried to serve user requests and is only polled periodically for new blocks and for syncing the mempool.

-- Support for Liquid and other Elements-based networks, including CT, peg-in/out and multi-asset.
-  (requires enabling the `liquid` feature flag using `--features liquid`)

 ### CLI options